jaredrkozar/SwiftyMathParser/README.md

 **Rounding numbers**

-To round numbers, you simply call the .round method on any decimal value (such as after the parseEquation function) to round the output.
-FOr examplle, you can say
+To round numbers, you simply call the .round function on any decimal value (such the output of the parseEquation function) to round the output.
+For example, you can say:

 ```swift
 let roundNumber = Parser.parseEquation(equation: "6/1.23").round(places: 3)